Abstraction-Refinement Based Optimal Control with Regular Objectives: Conclusion

 \section{Conclusion}

 In this paper, we consider the problem of synthesizing optimal control strategies for discrete-time piecewise linear system with respect to regular properties.
-We present an abstraction refinement approach for constructing arbitrarily precise approximations of the optimal cost and the corresponding strategies.
+We present an abstraction-refinement approach for constructing arbitrarily precise approximations of the optimal cost and the corresponding strategies.
+This approach computes a sequence of suboptimal controller that converges to the optimal controller with refinement.
+The resulting suboptimal controller would generate trajectories that incurs cost no greater than the optimal cost of the corresponding abstract system.
 The abstraction based approach can be applied to the general class of hybrid systems and for properties over infinite traces, however, the challenge is in computing edges and weights, especially, for non-linear dynamics and in continuous time.

-Future work will focus on more complex dynamics and continuous-time hybrid systems.
-To reduce computation time, future work also includes developing a more intelligent gridding scheme.
+Future work will include extending the technique to more complex dynamics and continuous-time hybrid systems.
+In addition, the cost preserving abstraction technique will be extended from regular properties to $\omega$-regular properties.
+To reduce computation time, a more intelligent gridding scheme in the refinement step will be developed.
+Lastly, the neighborhoods of states and inputs in the abstract system naturally model measurement errors and input uncertainties of the concrete system.
+Hence, a potential future application of this technique is in synthesizing robust optimal control for a hybrid system.